Japan:Serological investigation among humans involved in the mass culling operation

 "We don´t have any controls, so it´s difficult to determine just why these differences occurred," Tashiro says.
 Scientists hope that surveys of cullers in Thailand and Vietnam who did not take Tamiflu and were often not wearing proper protective gear may answer these questions.

-- OIE: Low pathogenic avian influenza (poultry) ,Spain 5 days ago
+- OIE: Low pathogenic avian influenza (poultry,H7N9), United States of America 1 days ago